verekia/manapotion/README.md

 # 🏎 V1V2 Engine

-This is a work-in-progress collection of utilities and components to make [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) and React game development easier.
+This is a work-in-progress lightweight engine and collection of helpers to make [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) and React game development easier.

 🛑 Do not use, unless you are me.